 - It takes only moments to deploy the antenna.
-Pull the wire end into a tree, hang it off the balcony, lay it on the roof, hook it to a pole, hook it to a building and you are on the air making contacts.
+Pull the wire end into a tree, hang it off the balcony, hook it to a pole, hook it to a building and you are on the air making contacts.

-- Most HF ham bands can be tuned by the tuner in your radio.
+- Most HF ham bands can be tuned by the tuner on your radio.
 NOTE: to tune all HF ham bands an external tuner may be required.

 - This antenna can be hung in many different configurations.
 It can be hung as a sloper, an inverted L, hung in a straight line, zigzagged, vertical, horizontal, etc.